SteveLauC/Notes/programming-language/Rust/rust-atomics-and-locks/Ch1:Basics-of-Rust-Concurrency.md

    as when you try to break the rule, `Gurad` stops you from doing that through blocking the program (thread).

-2. `Mutex` is similar to `RwLokc` but is simpler, which eliminates the accessing purpose (read or write).
+2. `Mutex` is similar to `RwLock` but is simpler, which eliminates the accessing purpose (read or write).

 ## Atomics